 Kayaking, swimming, and boating are all great ways to stay fit and have fun, but they can also lead to injured feet.
 You can wear your regular shoes into the water, but these get waterlogged quickly and that can lead to blisters and unpleasant odors.
 Fortunately, there are water shoes for women that are specially designed to provide traction and foot protection without these unpleasant side effects.

 Choosing a water shoe for women is similar to choosing a regular shoe, but there are also some special considerations you must think about.
-Use the guide below to help you find the best water shoes for you so you can enjoy your water activities in comfort, and don’t forget to check out our top five picks.

 The two most important considerations when choosing a pair of women's water shoes are style and size.
 Taking the time to get it right will be worth it, and not only for your comfort.